 Sous vide: it's not just a mysterious method of cooking reserved for fancy Top Chef contestants.
 Intimidating as it might seem at first (what language is that, anyway?), I'm here to tell you that you do not need a culinary degree to sous vide at home.
 But let's back it up for a second and dig into what sous vide actually is.

 Sous vide known for its precision in cooking everything from the perfect piece of protein to veggies and beyond.
 And the best part, it’s actually quite simple and easy to do, especially when using your Stasher bags.
 Let's dive deeper into what sous vide is all about.

 What is sous vide?

 Sous vide is a cooking method that uses a vacuum-sealed bag submerged in water and cooked over a longer period of time (longer than you're probably used to) in low temperatures.

 Since the protein, along with sauce or marinades, is sealed in a bag, it is slowly and gently heated to the temperature of the water.
 This process helps to break down your food and make it more tender, and it is also a very precise way of cooking that creates consistent results.

 You can also use sous vide for perfectly cooked veggies, grains, and beans, so vegetarians and vegans, rejoice!

 What kind of equipment do I need to sous vide?

 In order to sous vide, you need a sous vide machine.
 You can buy an entire contraption that fills with water or you can just buy a circulator that you add to your own pot that will heat the water and maintain the proper temperature (see below for my recommendations).
-You will also need plastic bags, jars, or, of course, Stasher bags which are made of silicone (and therefore completely plastic free and reusable), I'd say this is your best bet.
+You will also need sous vide-safe bags to cook in.
+Since Stasher bags are made of pure platinum, food-grade silicone (and therefore completely plastic-free and reusable), I'd say this is your best bet.